Police commissioners register needed to 'guard against mavericks', say MPs

 The register suggested "a massive gap" between the salaries and types of second jobs carried out by PCCs.

-Mr Vaz said: "The public cannot possibly judge whether their PCC is upholding the standards of the office and giving them a good deal unless they make a comparison with other PCCs."'Electorate will judge'
+Mr Vaz said: "The public cannot possibly judge whether their PCC is upholding the standards of the office and giving them a good deal unless they make a comparison with other PCCs."

 The Home Office says it will consider the committee's findings.